QuentinRa/blog.quentinra.dev/maths/numerical-analysis/direct/triangular.md

 \]
 </p>

-We are considering the variables x, y, z, respectively the 1rst, 2nd and 3rd column.
+We are considering the variables x, y, z, respectively the 1rst, 2nd and 3rd columns.

 * $6z = 6$ so $z = 1$
 * $4 y + 5 z = 3 \Leftrightarrow y = (3 - 5*1) / 4$ so $y  = -0.5$